palantir/atlasdb/docs/source/transactions/transaction_protocol.rst

 2. Now that we have our locks we check for write/write conflicts.
-If any cell has been modified by a transaction that committed after our startTS then we have a write conflict.
+If any cell has been modified by a transaction that committed after our startTs then we have a write conflict.

 3. Write the data to the KV store with TS = startTs.